 BASF researchers from the research platform Bioscience Research have developed improved phytase (Natuphos®E) for animal nutrition.
 Phytase is an enzyme that helps animals to better digest the phosphate contained in plants.
 But many enzymes are heat-sensitive and can be destroyed by the high temperatures in the pelleting process used to make animal feed, thus rendering the enzymes ineffective.
 To develop an effective, thermostable phytase, BASF researchers examined numerous different phytases that exist in bacteria and then developed the best possible hybrid from these using biotechnological methods.
 This was then further improved and an appropriate production strain based on the fungus Aspergillus niger was developed for the fermentation (biotechnological production) of the enzyme.
-The new phytase has already been launched in some countries in Asia, South America as well as in the United States and is currently in the approval phase in other countries.
+The new phytase has already been launched in some countries in Asia and South America as well as in the United States.
+Approval in Europe is expected in 2016.

 The research platform Process Research & Chemical Engineering works on specialty zeolites, such as BASF’s copper chabazite, which play a vital role in emission-control catalysts for diesel engines because they are especially efficient at removing nitrogen oxides from exhaust gas.
 Demand for modern catalyst systems for cars is growing steadily thanks to increasingly stringent emission regulations.
 To meet this demand, BASF researchers are continually working on developing the next generation of specialty zeolites.
 Using sophisticated raw materials and processes, they can adjust the size of the pores in order to make particles that are more consistent.
 BASF has also developed a boron-based catalyst technology (BoroCatTM) that enables refineries to increase yields of valuable products like gasoline, diesel and other fuels from crude oil.
 The nickel contained in crude oil presents a particular challenge to further processing, as it significantly increases the generation of undesirable by-products like petroleum coke and hydrogen.
 Containing an optimized pore structure, the new BoroCat Fluid Catalytic Cracking (FCC) catalyst intercepts nickel in processing, thus preventing undesirable chemical reactions.